Creating Change? Tend Your 'Seedlings' With Care

 When you’re a seedling, it may not take much to all to knock you off course.

-With a sharp jab of interference or even just one withering comment delivered at an excruciating moment, you may find yourself putting your dream on the shelf and shuffling back to the familiar status quo, obediently aligning yourself with your family or your culture’s ‘should’s’ or the voices of fear in your own head:
+With a sharp jab of interference or one withering comment delivered at an excruciating moment, you may find yourself putting your dream on the shelf and shuffling back to the familiar status quo, obediently aligning yourself with your family or your culture’s ‘should’s’ or the voices of fear in your own head:

 Forget it.
 Before I take a chance on the creative career my heart dreams of, I better stop wasting my time and money and take that office job like my dad advises.